 We believe that seeing wild marine animals in their natural habitat is the best kind of encounter.
-Los Cabos exists at the tip of a peninsula that separates the largest ocean on the planet with one the most diverse seas on the planet: The Pacific and The Sea of Cortez.
+Los Cabos exists at the tip of a peninsula that separates the largest ocean on the planet with one the most diverse seas on Earth: The Pacific and The Sea of Cortez.
 This unique location sees whale migrations every winter to spring, mobula rays that school in their thousands and other marine animals such as dolphins, turtles, sea lions and Orcas.
-We take an early panga boat for 2.5 hours to see what we can see!
-We have our masks and snorkels ready to jump in with the wildlife when it is safe and responsible for both animal and guest to do so.
+We take an early panga boat for 3 hours to see what we can see!
+We have masks and snorkels ready to jump in with the wildlife when it is safe and responsible for both animal and guest to do so.
 If you’re an avid snorkeler or accomplished freediver then this is for you!
 We ask that people are comfortable in deep water and you will get the best from the experience if you have recent snorkeling experience.
 We recommend a standard snorkel tour before this one if you aren’t too sure of your comfort level in the water.
 Life jackets and wetsuits are provided if needed.

 The Bay of Cabo San Lucas is home to an amazing variety of fish life.
 The deep canyon invites schooling mobula rays, turtles, sea lions and pelagic fishes.
 Humpback whales have even been known to swim up to the entrance of Marina!
 In Cabo San Lucas the Pacific Ocean meets the Sea of Cortez.
 Aquatic life in between oceans travel here to dine on the nutrient rich water so even as we hang out close to the reef we frequently encounter larger animals.
 You will also find the usual tropical fish families such as: Angel fish, tangs, puffer fish, porcupine fish, trumpet fish, damsels, butterfly fish, wrasse and many, many more.